-As we saw in the last lesson, we often build 'features' which break down into a set of user stories.
-We created the Feature wiki page (for a feature called 'Quiz') in the last lesson and we'll create the User Story wiki page in this lesson.
-In terms of format they are quite similar.
+As you saw in the last chapter, we often build features that break down into a set of user stories.
+We created the Feature wiki page (for a feature called Quiz), and we'll make the User Story wiki page in this chapter.
+They are quite similar in terms of the format.

-You will recall that we created a table of user stories in our Quiz wiki page.
+You will recall that we created a table of user stories on our Quiz wiki page.

 As a student who failed the test, I want to be able to retake this quiz 24 hours later.

 The background should give a little general information about this user story.
-Whereas the 'background' section for the feature spoke generally about a high-level description of a Quiz, the background section for Retake Quiz should provide a high-level description about the retaking of a quiz.
+For example, the background section for the feature had a high-level description of a quiz.
+Now, the background section for Retake Quiz should provide a high-level description for retaking a quiz.
 Here is an example:

 A 70% score is required to pass a quiz.
-It is possible that students will fail a quiz.
+Students could fail a quiz.

-Therefore, they are prevented from retaking the course for 24 hours.
-Afterwards, they may take the course one more time, but if they fail a second time, then they cannot do the quiz again.
+Therefore, they cannot retake the quiz for 24 hours.
+If they fail a second time, then they cannot do the quiz again.

 Certificates will only be given to students who complete all quizzes and activities, meaning that this student can no longer pass this course.

-student fails a quiz (recently within the last 24 hours)
+A student fails a quiz (within the last 24 hours).

-The acceptance tests should be listed here in a table (or several tables depending on how you group them.
-You can group them by 'rule' as we saw in the Acceptance Tests lesson).
+The acceptance tests should be listed here in a table (or several tables depending on how you group them).
+You can group them by rule as you saw in the chapter on acceptance tests.

-Here is what I have as Acceptance Tests for Retake Quiz:
+Here is an acceptance tests table for Retake Quiz:

 Reformatting User Stories

-Sometimes you realize as you write out acceptance tests, that it would be better to add or remove a user story.
+Sometimes, you realize that it would be better to add or remove a user story as you write out acceptance tests.

-If the acceptance tests for one story seem to overlap a lot with that of another user story, you may want to merge the user stories (meaning that you will rewrite your user stories slightly).
+If the acceptance tests for one story seem to overlap a lot with that of another user story, you may want to merge them (requiring a slight rewrite).

-Let's look at that scenario in the next lesson.
+Let's look at that scenario in the next chapter.